InnerSourceCommons/InnerSourcePatterns/README.md

 We encourage beginners seeking answers to jump in by creating ''donuts'' (see above).
 We encourage experts to pad their experience - these could easily become part of a book one day.
 Anyone can offer reviews and comments for in-progress patterns.

 We work together via github, phone-meetings, Slack, etc. Do not hesitate to join the [#innersourcecommons](https://isc-inviter.herokuapp.com/) slack channel and ask to be included in the patterns meetings.
-Check out our CONTRIBUTING.md below which gives a run down of how to add and edit content to this repo.
+Check out our CONTRIBUTING.md file which gives a run down of how to add and edit content to this repo:

 * [CONTRIBUTING.md - Learn our process for contributing](https://github.com/paypal/InnerSourcePatterns/blob/master/CONTRIBUTING.md)